nupplaphil/friendica/doc/en/admin/settings.md

 ##### Invitation based registry

-Additionally to the setting in the admin panel, you can decide if registrations are only possible using an invitation code or not.
+Additionally, to the setting in the admin panel, you can decide if registrations are only possible using an invitation code or not.
-To enable invitation based registration, you have to set the `invitation_only` setting to `true` in the `system` section of the [config/local.config.php](/help/Config) file.
+To enable invitation based registration, you have to set the `invitation_only` setting to `true` in the `system` section of the [config/local.config.php](../../admin/config.md) file.
 If you want to use this method, the registration policy has to be set to either *open* or *requires approval*.

 #### Check Full Names